tonetheman/aoc2022/readme.md

 # advent of code 2022

+# day 6
+All about a protocol.
+Lots of hard codes in this.
+When you know where to start the problem is much easier.

+The first part of the problem I hard coded even the checking.
+But if I was writing a protocol checker IRL I would have done something similar for the first version.

+I stole my file reading routine from the previous day.
+So I reused code.
+Yay.

+The second part I felt was different enough version of the protocol that I changed my pattern for file names.
+Also the protocol changed enough that I had to remove some of the hard coding and let the compiler do the work on the check.
+So the checking code is better in part2 than part1.

 # day 5
 Stacks.
 I do love stacks.
 Nim has calls that will let you simulate a stack.
 The `add` and `pop` calls on `seq[T]` work great for this.